barunslick/codecrafters-redis-c/README.md

 The challenge is structured in stages — from handling basic commands to implementing persistence, replication, and streams.
 Below is a checklist to track my progress through the stages.

+Note: I am using this challenge as a chance to catch up with C, so code will be rough around the edges.

 ---

 #### ✅ Base Stages